thjm/GPSDisplay/README.md

 The GPS decoding routines stem mainly from the WhereAVR project of G.Dion (N4TXI) - see also ref.
 [2].

 The LCD routines are taken from the library of P.Fleury [3].
+Optionally, his UART routines can be used, too.

+The button input routine is the 'famous' debounce code of Peter Danegger [4].

-The used GPS module is a Garmin GOS25-LVC (12-channel receiver) [4].
+The used GPS module is a Garmin GPS25-LVC (12-channel receiver) [5].

-The second version is using the NAVILOCK NL303P GPS module, its pinout is described here [5] (and in this file).
+The second version is using the NAVILOCK NL303P GPS module, its pinout is described here [6] (and in this file).

 Pin  Pin name                Description
  1   GND (black)             Ground signal for power and data